top of page

 Description - Both wings of the Union army meet Price at Little Yellow Creek, just west of Burnsville.

 Analysis - Here is a nice little meeting engagement one-day battle with a unique map people are unfamiliar with.
 The limited number of men on both sides will make this a challenge for both players as they must protect objectives and attack them if they wish to achieve anything better than a draw.
-The Union has more guns but we have more cavalry.
+The Union has more guns but the Rebels have more cavalry.
 A good chess match of a game.

 15.png